U.S. immigration policy toward the People's Republic of China: Portrayal in the media

-Marvel Comic's release of the series of comics known as Yellow Claw in 1950 featured a one hundred and fifty year old Chinese super villain with ties to the Communist Party of the People's Republic of China.
+Marvel Comic's release of the series of comics known as Yellow Claw in 1950 featured a one hundred and fifty year old Chinese super villain.
 Yellow Claw's main objectives were the destruction of the western democracies and world domination.
-His character, though fictional represented many fears held by the American people that the incoming Chinese immigrants who had Communist ties would one jeopardize the security of the country.
+His character, though fictional, represented fears that incoming Chinese immigrants who had Communist ties would one jeopardize the security of the country.